50 STEM Activities for Kids of All Ages and Interests

 Naomi Meredith for We Are Teachers

-42. Refine mapping skills by designing an amusement park
+42. Design an amusement park

 For this cross-curricular activity, students investigate the parts of a map by creating an amusement park.
 After they create their map, they do a detailed drawing and write about one of their ride designs.
 Then they design an all-access park pass.
 So many STEM activities in one!